-- A. Recording: Maintain one copy of each submittal during the construction period for Project Record Document purposes.
-Post changes and modifications to Project Record Documents as they occur; do not wait until the end of Project. - B. Maintenance of Record Documents and Samples: Store Record Documents and Samples in the field office apart from the Contract Documents used for construction.
-Do not use Project Record Documents for construction purposes.
-Maintain Record Documents in good order and in a clean, dry, legible condition, protected from deterioration and loss.
-Provide access to Project Record Documents for Architect's reference during normal working hours.
+- A. Recording: Maintain one copy of each submittal during the construction period for project record document purposes.
+Post changes and revisions to project record documents as they occur; do not wait until end of Project. - B. Maintenance of Record Documents and Samples: Store record documents and Samples in the field office apart from the Contract Documents used for construction.
+Do not use project record documents for construction purposes.
+Maintain record documents in good order and in a clean, dry, legible condition, protected from deterioration and loss.
+Provide access to project record documents for Architect's reference during normal working hours.